 Birthing classes are an essential part of a good pregnancy experience.
-The classes will not only teach you techniques on how to deal with the pain associated with labor and delivery, but also about proper diet and exercise during your pregnancy.
-It is a great opportunity for bonding with your partner as well as meeting other people that are experiencing many of the same physical and emotional changes that are related to pregnancy and a new baby.
+The classes will teach you how to deal with pain during labor and delivery.
+You will also learn about proper diet and exercise during pregnancy.
+It is a great way to bond with your partner.
+You'll also meet other people going through the same physical and emotional changes related to pregnancy and a new baby.

-It is not unusual to feel apprehensive about the actual birthing process and to wonder what is really going to happen the day of your delivery.
-Getting education during your pregnancy can serve as a tool to help you prepare for that day.
-Some women are concerned that they will have no control over their labor and delivery, but with education you will feel much more confident and in control when the actual time arrives!
+It's normal to feel fear and anxiety about the birthing process.
+You also may wonder what will happen the day of your delivery.
+The information you get during childbirth classes will help you prepare for that day.
+Some women are concerned that they will have no control over their labor and delivery.
+With education you will feel more confident and in control when the time arrives.

-Many classes will help you in developing a birth plan.
-It’s probably better to think about your birth preferences, because there are too many surprises in the birth process to make a firm plan.
-If you do outline preferences while in the class, just be sure that they will work hand in hand with the hospital where you are planning to deliver.
+Many classes will help you develop a birth plan.
+Remember that there are too many surprises in the birth process to make a firm plan.
+So you need to think of them more as birth preferences.
+If you create a birth plan, be sure that your preferences will work at the hospital where you are planning to deliver.
 Every hospital has different policies and procedures that they follow.
 Often the hospital you choose for your delivery may have childbirth classes available in the facility.